AdamRepasky/Feedback-tooling-setup/README.md

 Setup:

-1. On the ubuntu VM download [beam](https://github.com/samply/beam#development-environment) and start the default development environment by running ´https://github.com/samply/beam#development-environment´
+1. On the ubuntu VM download [beam](https://github.com/samply/beam#development-environment) and start the default development environment by running `./dev/beamdev start`